Search here...

 Lifestyle

-15 Scary Movies for Tweens – Perfect For Halloween
+18 Scary Movies for Tweens – Perfect For Tween Halloween Sleepovers

 movie clap board with spooky halloween theme

-NB – some of our picks are classified as PG13 – use your discretion in determining whether your tween is ready for some of the more mature themes that may be portrayed in these movies.
+Use your discretion in determining whether your tween is ready for some of the more mature themes that may be portrayed in these movies.
+We’ve split our list for older and younger tweens as some of our picks are classified as PG13

 Disclosures: We are participants in the Amazon Associates Program and other affiliate programs that earn us a commission if a qualifying purchase is made.